amgottlieb/OSIRIS_Imaging_DRP/README.md

     Diagnostic folder which contains the following:
         1-calib
-            images with bias, fl split into ccd1 and ccd2 for both the target and standard star 2-bpm
+            images with bias, flat applied, split into ccd1 and ccd2 for both the target and standard star 2-bpm

-        3-crmask
+            images with the bad pixel mask applied, split into ccd1 and ccd2 for both the target and standard star 3-crmask
+            CRmask: Just the cosmic ray mask images split into ccd1 and ccd2 for both the target and standard star
-             CRmask images split into ccd1 and ccd2 for both the target and standard star 4-skymap
+            CRmask_applied: Science images with the cosmic ray mask applied split into ccd1 and ccd2 for both the target and standard star
+        4-skymap
             bkgimg - the background image as determined by source extractor (sep.Background()) mask1 - the mask after the first round of sigma clipping to remove stars